Allergies - general

 - Insect bites (bees, ants, wasps).

-- Some foods or food additives, such as seafood, peanuts and milk.
+- Some foods or food additives, such as seafood, peanuts, other nuts and milk.

 - Make-up or skin products and deodorants.

-- Latex in some gloves and first aid dressings.
+- Latex in some gloves (such as the gloves that people use for washing up) and first aid dressings.

 - Soap and cleaning products.

 Alert!
-Some kids have a very bad reaction to peanuts, including peanut butter.
+Some kids have a very bad reaction to peanuts, including peanut butter, and other nuts.
 Check with your teacher before taking peanut butter sandwiches to school.
 You could cause someone in your class to be very sick.
 See our topic called Anaphylaxis - when an allergy can be really dangerous if you want to know more about this.

-Your body senses that something it doesn't like has touched your skin or entered your body (you may have breathed it in through your nose).
+Your body senses that something it doesn't like has touched your skin or entered your body.
+You may have breathed it in through your nose, eaten it or touched it.

 If you keep having allergic reactions you will need to be a detective to find out what is triggering them.
 Try to think back to when this all started.
 If you find out what has caused the allergy you might be able to avoid it in future.

 Check out all the items on the list of things that cause allergies.
 Your doctor will help you (she has a longer list).
-If you can't track down what it is, then you may need to have some allergy tests to find out what is making you sick.
+If you can't track down what it is, then you may need to have some allergy tests done by a doctor to find out what is making you sick.

 You can get a rash from something that you are allergic to.
 This can happen when you touch something, but rashes can also happen sometimes if you breathe in or swallow something that you are allergic to.